miomate/crud-project/readme.md

 ### Task

-Web app, which displays array's data (objects) as HTML table.
-Buttons in the table head allows to sort the rows.

 Table content: ID number of intelligence agents, their names and status.

 | Agent's ID | Agents Name     | Agent's status |